aleph-zero-foundation/AlephBFT/docs/src/how_alephbft_does_it.md

 #### 2.2.4 Disseminating Units.

 From now on we assume that whenever a unit `U` lands in a Dag `D` of an honest node `k` then all other honest nodes will eventually (maybe after some delay) receive `U` and place it in their copies of the Dag.
-To achieve this in practice there are several mechanisms in AlephBFT to guarantee robustness of the process of disseminating units.
-First of all the creator broadcasts the unit several times (with exponentially increasing delays).
-Secondly, there is a request-response mechanism that allows to fetch missing units from other nodes.
+To achieve this in practice there are several mechanisms in AlephBFT to guarantee robustness of the process of disseminating units:
+1. Firstly, the creator broadcasts the unit.
+2. Secondly, all nodes periodically broadcast top known units for all other nodes.
+This only happens if a node didn't produce a unit for some time, because otherwise we can assume that other nodes received the newest unit in a regular broadcast.
+3. Thirdly, there is a request-response mechanism that allows nodes to fetch missing units from other nodes.

 ### 2.3 Computing the Ordering from Dag.